true crime

 "We cannot say any more about this case at this time as we consider preparing for an appeal, but we are devastated by this verdict and will not stop fighting for our mum," they said in a statement.

-"Family is everything to Mum, and she has been apart from us for too long," said her daughter daughter Kristal Hilaire.
+"Family is everything to Mum, and she has been apart from us for too long," said her daughter Kristal Hilaire.

 "As she was leaving, the one thing she cryingly said to me was, 'But my grandchildren.'
 I know it's really hard for her thinking of her grandchildren growing up."